 While it might seem logical to stay open as many hours as possible, the truth is there is a diminishing return on the investment.
-I have counseled many retail store owners and even cafe or coffee shop owners who are so stressed about the one customer that might come in between 9am and 10am or the one who might come in early on Sunday morning.
-The truth is, planning for the one who "might" come in costs you more many than it is worth.
+Many retail store owners and even cafe or coffee shop owners worry about the one customer who might come in between 9 am and 10 am, or the one who might come in early on Sunday morning.
+The truth is, planning for the one who "might" come in costs you much more than it's worth.

-Here are 3 Tips to help you determine the best store hours for you business.
+Here are three tips to help you determine the best store hours for your business.

 If you are using a point of sale system, then it will generate reports for you that will help you make a wise decision.
-Print out your sales and transactions by hour report.
-This is a report that will list your total sales and total number of transactions by hour for your business.
-The transactions (or number of tickets) is the more important metric.
+Print out your "sales and transactions by hour" report.
+This is a report that will list your total sales and the total number of transactions by the hour for your business.
+The transactions (or the number of tickets) is the more important metric.
 Sales can be deceiving.
-It may appear like you need to be open earlier, but the reality is, it may be 1 large sale that skews the data.
-What you want to focus on is the number of tickets (which essentially is telling you the number of customers.)
+It may appear that you need to be open earlier, but the reality is, one large sale may be skewing the data.
+What you want to focus on is the number of tickets (which essentially is telling you the number of customers).

-Also consider the time of year you are examining.
-Pick three months that are your "normal" months.
-Which means not November and December.
-In fact, I use to do the math by season.
-There is a thought that you automatically have to open extended hours from Thanksgiving to Christmas.
-Not true.
-When I had my specialty shoes stores, the data showed that it was a waste of time to open early during this season.
-People went to the big stores for their "doorbuster" deals and then came to my store.
-Opening early just meant I had a lot of employees merchandising and cleaning shelves they already merchandised and cleaned.
+Also, consider the time of year you are examining.
+Pick three months that are your "normal" months — not November and December.
+You could also do the math by season.
+There is a school of thought that believes you automatically have to open extended hours from Thanksgiving to Christmas, but this might not be true.
+When you run your numbers, the data might show that opening early was a waste of time and that people are going to the big stores for their doorbuster deals and coming to your store later.
+Opening early just means you have a lot of employees merchandising and cleaning shelves they already merchandised and cleaned.

-The purpose of knowing your operating cost per hour is to show you how much sales you need to cover the expenses.
-In one analysis, we found that the store was actually loosing money in the hours it opened early.
-The operating cost per hour was more than the gross profit margin on the sales (which is how you pay the bills.)
+The purpose of knowing your operating cost per hour is to show you how much in sales you need to cover the expenses.
+In one analysis, a store was actually losing money in the hours it opened early.
+The operating cost per hour was more than the gross profit margin on the sales (which is how you pay the bills).